Spring Pre-Trip Newsletter 2023

 B. Restaurants in KTM;

 C. Gear purchase, gear rental, and souvenir shopping in KTM;

 F. Tips for staff, sherpas, summit bonuses, etc;

-G. Shopping and drinks (coke, beer, etcetera) during trek and in Tibet.
+G. Shopping and drinks (coke, beer, etcetera) during trek.

 H. Phone calls and internet charges.

 I. Extra Costs at lodges along the trek, like chocolate cake, cappuccino, battery charging, showers, laundry, etc.